PiaHan/TakingOverGoogleAppsScript/README.md

 <h5>All sheet users should know</h5>
 <ul>
   <li>Don't make a blank row middle of the sheet list.
 Sunny trying to take care about it but in some pages, error could happen.</li>
   <li>Don't use the functions too fast.
 To make the sheet use automatically, to make the user comfortable to use, Most of the sheets use 'onEdit' Trigger.
-This is Trigger works everytime user make a difference in the sheet.</li>
+This is Trigger works everytime user make a difference in the sheet. <a href="https://developers.google.com/apps-script/guides/triggers?hl=ko">Trigger Reference link</a></li>
-  <li><a href="https://developers.google.com/apps-script/guides/triggers?hl=ko">Trigger link</a></li>

 </ul>